BounceCheckBounceCheck

 • DMARC (Domain-based Message Authentication, Reporting and Conformance): Builds on SPF and DKIM by telling receiving servers what to do when authentication fails (quarantine, reject, or allow).
 DMARC also provides reporting so you can monitor authentication results.

-3. Warm Up Your Email Sending
+3. Warm Up New Sending Infrastructure

 4. Perfect the Opt-In Process